Vendor Evaluation Criteria for Commercial Indoor Golf Simulators

 How to reduce operating costs?

-Starting with equipment procurement, choose cost-effective, durable and easy-to-maintain products, which can save money for subsequent maintenance.
-Reasonable arrangement of staff, reduce the number of staff on duty during off-peak hours, train staff to have multi-skills, such as being able to operate the equipment and guide customers part-time, so as to improve the efficiency of manpower and reduce the cost of manpower.
+Starting with equipment procurement, choose cost-effective, durable and easy-to-maintain products, which can save money for subsequent maintenance. o Starting with equipment procurement, choose cost-effective, durable and easy-to-maintain products, which can save money for subsequent maintenance.
+Reasonable arrangement of staff, reduce the number of staff on duty during non-peak hours, train staff to have multi-skills, such as being able to operate the equipment as well as guiding customers on the side, to improve the efficiency of manpower and reduce manpower costs.

 FAQ